Question 1: What are the difficulties that you would face in classification of animals, if common fundamental features are not taken into account?

 Answer: Steps to Follow for Classification:

-Answer: In parasitic platyhelminthes hooks and suckers are present.
-Suckers help the parasite in sucking the blood from the host.
+Answer: Hooks and suckers are present in parasitic platyhelminthes.
+Suckers facilitate the sucking of blood from the host.

 (a) Porifera (b) Ctenophora (c) Echinodermata (d) Chordata

-Answer: Following modifications in birds help them fly:
+Answer: Following are the modifications in birds that help them fly: